This degree program has three options: Nutritional Biochemistry & Physiology, Applied & Community Nutrition, and Dietetics.

 For the Nutritional Biochemistry & Physiology option, courses in biochemistry (6 to 8 credits), Nutrition Seminar (16:709:601), and additional courses (for a total of at least 24 course credits) in cell biology, molecular biology, physiology, immunology, etc., are required.

-For the Applied & Community Nutrition option, Health Promotion in Nutriton & Dietetics 2 (16:709:526), Community Nutrition (16:709:521, 3 credits) and additional courses in clinical nutrition, nutrition education, community nutrition, epidemiology, etc., are taken (up to a total of at least 24 course credits).
+For the Applied & Community Nutrition option, Health Promotion in Nutrition & Dietetics 1 (16:709:524) courses in clinical nutrition, nutrition education, community nutrition, epidemiology, etc., are taken (up to a total of at least 24 course credits).

 All students carry out original research under the direction of a member of the graduate program and defend a master's thesis (6 credits) or write a critical essay.
 A total of 30 credits is required for the degree.
 Typical time for completion of all M.S. requirements is two years.